-Other attractive features include several lakes including Cave Run Lake, Laurel River Lake, and Lake Cumberland.
-The forest also hosts several man-made amenities some of which include Cumberland Falls and Natural Bridge state resort parks, three group camps, marinas, picnic sites, boat ramps, 20 campgrounds, swimming beaches, and several trails.
+You and your nature loving pup will enjoy exploring this large forest, which offers every kind of outdoor adventure you can imagine.
+The forest also hosts several man-made amenities such as Cumberland Falls and Natural Bridge state resort parks, three group camps, marinas, picnic sites, boat ramps, 20 campgrounds, swimming beaches, and several trails.